skynet-guide/docs/docs/sia/tokenomics.en.md

 ## Siafund (SF)
 Siafund is a supplementary token of the Sia network with only 10,000 SF that will ever be in existence.
 Unlike Siacoins, which can be divided up, a single SF cannot be split.
 They are only transferred or held in whole units.

 You can hold it in the same wallet, but will never see it mentioned (at least in Sia-UI) unless you have one.
-These tokens are securities, and you can read more about the landmark [2019 SEC settlement that declared them so](https://sia.tech/settlement2019).
+These tokens are securities, and you can read more about the landmark <a href="https://sia.tech/settlement2019" target="_blank" rel="noopener noreferrer">2019 SEC settlement that declared them so</a>.

 They are used for **revenue sharing** on the Sia network; a **3.9% fee from every storage-related transaction on Sia** is distributed to the holders of Siafunds.
 The developers (Skynet Labs) currently hold approximately 85% of all Siafunds while the remaining approx. 1,500 SF were distributed to the community in a total of three offerings since 2014.